Tarot Card Layout: Advice and Readings for Motherpeace Deck

 Motherpeace Tarot Cards

-About 20 years ago, I was shopping in a cool little store in Harrison Hotsprings, a small lakeside town just outside of Chilliwack on British Columbia.
-The store smelled like incense and had gentle spa music playing softly in the background.
+About 20 years ago, I was shopping in a cool little store in Harrison Hotsprings, a small lakeside town just outside of Chilliwack in British Columbia, Canada.
+The store smelled like incense.
+There was gentle spa music playing softly in the background.
 I spotted a display of tarot card decks and picked up a deck of Motherpeace cards that was calling to me.
 The cards felt very comfortable in my hands.
 The pictures on the cards were positive and welcoming, even the 'darker' ones.
 The Motherpeace tarot deck offers two size options, both round, large or small.
 I prefer the smaller cards, because they fit more easily into my hand and are not as cumbersome to shuffle as the larger ones.
 On that fateful day, I bought the small deck and have had them for many years—I continue to get new insights into the tarot world with each reading.

-I had been playing around with the tarot for about a dozen years or so, mostly with decks that included dark and/or negative images and meanings.
-The Ryder-Waite deck, for example, was a well-known, well-used deck.
-I found many of the images in the Ryder-Waite deck dark and negative.
-It was a delight to find a deck of tarot cards with positive images and gentler definitions.
+I have played with the tarot for about twenty years or so.
+I used to use decks that included dark and/or negative images and meanings.
+The Ryder-Waite deck, for example, is a well-known, well-used deck.
+I find many of the images in the Ryder-Waite deck dark and negative.
+It was a delight to find the Motherpeace tarot cards.
+They are adorned with gentle images and gentler definitions.
+I have used them exclusively for about fifteen years.

 Tarot cards originated over 500 years ago in Italy.